mindis/snowplow.github.com/analytics/customer-analytics/customer-lifetime-value.md

 Which approach you adopt will depend on your own circumstances, data quality and customer understanding: a cruder approach will often suffice and a more sophisticated approach may be misleading if there isn't the customer understanding in place to justify the assumptions an analyst uses in predicting future revenue / profits per customer.

-In all cases, however, SnowPlow provides a solid foundation for doing the customer-lifetime value calculations.
+In all cases, however, Snowplow provides a solid foundation for doing the customer-lifetime value calculations.
 Below, we detail how to calculate customer lifetime value using a number of approaches:

 1. [Summing historical revenue by customers over time](#direct-historical-revenue-by-customer)
 2. [Including all revenue per customer across multiple channels](#cross-channel)